Rohan12152001/TimeEntry_assignment/Readme.md

 **Assumptions:**

-1) All the users have 3 common projects: AWS, Heroku, GoogleCloud
+1) All the users have 3 common projects named as: AWS, Heroku, GoogleCloud
     > So users can choose any one project from the dropdown.

 2) Users have to register with username & password

 3) The StartTime & EndTime are provided by the user

 4) The StartTime & EndTime can be set for the same day when the task was created

 **How to configure the project on your Desktop/Laptop**